miguelpernudo/miguelpernudo/README.md

 ---

 ## 📫 Contact me
 I'm always open to collaborating.
-Reach out to me!
+I'm a quick learner, so if you need a second pair of eyes, or hands, reach out to me!
 * **Email:** [miguelfernandezpernudo@gmail.com](mailto:miguelfernandezpernudo@gmail.com)

+Or if you just want to add a new contact:
 * **LinkedIn:** [Miguel Fernández Pernudo](https://www.linkedin.com/in/miguelpernudo/)

 ---